 Emerging evidence has shown that for high-risk patients, intervention with a mAb therapy early in the course of infection can prevent disease progression, hospitalization and death.
 Based on this evidence, we are conducting our STAMP trial, a combined Phase 2/3 clinical trial of ADG20 for the treatment of COVID-19 in ambulatory adult patients with mild to moderate disease who are at high risk of disease progression.
 Our STAMP trial is designed to be a double-blind, randomized, placebo-controlled clinical trial comparing the efficacy of a single IM dose of ADG20 to placebo, with a target enrollment of approximately 1,100 patients, all of which will be enrolled outside of the United States.
 After evaluation of safety data from the Phase 2 portion of the trial, we may expand enrollment to adolescents and pregnant women in the Phase 3 portion.
+In addition, an independent data monitoring committee, or iDMC, meeting is anticipated in the fourth quarter of 2021 to evaluate futility at the Phase 2 to Phase 3 transition.
 The primary objectives of this clinical trial are to assess the safety and efficacy of ADG20 compared to placebo in the prevention of COVID-19-related hospitalization or death through Day 29.

 We designed our STAMP trial to have a pre-specified interim analysis to support the potential to demonstrate early evidence of efficacy and to submit an EUA.
 If the interim analysis is positive and the public health emergency is still in effect, we plan to submit an EUA to the FDA.
-Our EUA submission will be based on clinical and virology endpoints and will be supplemented with non-clinical virological data demonstrating

-ADG20 activity against known SARS-CoV-2 variants of concern.
+We anticipate that the interim analysis and subsequent EUA submission may occur as early as the first quarter of 2022.
+Our EUA submission will be based on clinical and virology endpoints and will be supplemented with non-clinical virological data demonstrating ADG20 activity against known SARS-CoV-2 variants of concern.
 Our EUA plan is supported by recently issued FDA guidance.
-If the Phase 3 data are positive, either at the interim analysis or at the completion of the trial, we expect to submit a biologics license application, or BLA, to the FDA for full approval of ADG20 for the treatment of mild to moderate COVID-19 in patients at high risk of progressing to severe COVID-19 and/or hospitalization.
+If the Phase 3 data are positive, either at the interim analysis or at the completion of the trial, we expect to submit a biologics license application, or BLA, to the FDA as early as the second half of 2022 for full approval of ADG20 for the treatment of mild to moderate COVID-19 in patients at high risk of progressing to severe COVID-19 and/or hospitalization.
 Our BLA for the treatment indication will be further supported by clinical data from the EVADE trial.

-In order to demonstrate clinical efficacy of ADG20 in patients where other mAb therapies are expected to have more limited success, we are prioritizing enrollment of the STAMP trial in countries with high rates of SARS-CoV-2 variants that have been associated with lower efficacy rates of certain vaccines and are resistant or partially resistant to a subset of currently available or clinical-stage mAbs.
+In order to demonstrate clinical efficacy of ADG20 in patients where other mAb therapies are expected to have more limited success, we are prioritizing enrollment of the STAMP trial in countries with high rates of

+SARS-CoV-2 variants that have been associated with lower efficacy rates of certain vaccines and are resistant or partially resistant to a subset of currently available or clinical-stage mAbs.